Introduction to Working Capital Loan

 Features of Working Capital Loan

 - Rate of Interest: Every loan is raised by paying a certain interest cost.
-Short-term loans, as working capital loans are, have higher interest rates
+Short-term loans, such as working capital loans, have higher interest rates

 - Eligibility: Eligibility criteria can vary from collateral requirements to credit ratings